claytron5000/myblog/_posts/2019-4-19-exploring-closures.md

 The long and short is that the automatic lexical closure in javascript allows us to give us data privacy, this can be compared to protected or private properties in OOP.

 Note: In the following example **I'm missing the main point!**, which is "Data privacy is an essential property that helps us program to an interface, not an implementation."
 What follows is a rather silly _implmentation_ using data privacy to hide secret values, not create an interface to be extended and built upon later.
 Most of these posts and side-projects are about playing and learning, so I'm excusing myself to do just that.
+(Update to this at the bottom.)

 The application I build here is a list of "users", their names and pictures can be accessed by anyone.
 However, their "secrets" are accessible only by making a request with the corresponding `accessToken`.
 Here's an example user: